 Self-isolation Support Scheme

 The self-isolation support scheme is for those on a low income, who cannot work from home and must self-isolate because they have tested positive for COVID-19.
 It is also for parents and carers on low incomes with children who are self-isolating.

 You may be entitled to financial support:

 - if you have been contacted by NHS Wales Test, Trace, Protect service (TTP) and been told to self-isolate because you have tested positive for COVID-19; or

-- you are a parent or carer of a child who has been asked to self-isolate as a result of an education-based outbreak; or
+- you are a parent or carer of a child who has been told to self-isolate by NHS Wales TTP because they have tested positive; or